decatur/gridchen/README.md

 </script>
 ```

+# Fixed
+* Ctrl+X (cut) must be implemented; easy
+* Shift+F10 must work; easy

 # Issues

-* Paste must select pasted region (pasted region differs from selection if selection cannot be tiled by source)
+* Paste must select pasted region (pasted region differs from selection if selection cannot be tiled by source); easy
-* Using slider must not blur grid.
+* Using slider must not blur grid; easy
-* Handling of Infinity and NaN (#NV in de-de)
-* Type violation of cell value must align left.
+* Type violation of cell value must align left; easy
-* Empty URI cell must not contain a link.
+* Empty URI cell must not contain a link; medium
-* URIs with display text are not supported.
-* Ctrl+X (cut) must be implemented.
+* Slow click on URI must select the cell, not follow the link; hard
+* Ctrl+A must first select the smallest isolated rectangle containing the cell, the second Ctrl+A must then select the complete grid; hard
-* Shift+F10 must work
+* Modal context must not hide selection.

 # TODOs